Gwill/cxwangyi.github.com/_posts/2013-01-05-run-sshd-and-nginx-on-the-same-port.md

----
-layout: post
-title: "Run SSHD and Nginx On the Same Port"
+# Run SSHD and Nginx On the Same Port
-description: ""
-category:
-tags: []
----
-{% include JB/setup %}

 I have a computer (`bridge`) in the lab, which is highly restricted by the firewall - it can access the Internet, but only those services listening on port 80.